Shaveen12/ChatApp/README.md

-A React Chat client build using Firebase.
+A React Chat client built using Firebase.